FUSE (Faraday Undergraduate Summer Experience) students who worked with us in summer 2021 talk about their experiences.

-My name is Jan and I am a 4th year chemical engineering undergraduate at the University of Edinburgh.
+My name is Jan and at the time of the internship I was a 4th year chemical engineering undergraduate at the University of Edinburgh.
 I was drawn to a FUSE studentship as it allowed me to take a deeper dive into battery technology and industry, as well as build on my previous experiences with outreach and batteries.
-As part of my studentship I am preparing outreach materials focused at primary school students to help inspire them into a career in STEM and the battery sector.
-I hope that this opportunity will broaden my knowledge of the industry and encourage a new generation of engineers and scientists.
+As part of my studentship I prepared outreach materials focused at primary school students to help inspire them into a career in STEM and the battery sector.

-My name is Saleh and I have just finished the 3rd year of my integrated MSci Chemistry degree at UCL.
+My name is Saleh and I had just finished the 3rd year of my integrated MSci Chemistry degree at UCL.
 The main draw to the FUSE Internship programme was the work of the Faraday Institution to move towards a greener, cleaner and more efficient world through development of cutting edge battery technologies.
-The Faraday Institution also places an unparalleled emphasis on collaboration of research between different groups and universities; something I was keen to be a part of!
-For my internship, I’m analysing the feasibility of using new cathode materials through a techno-economic approach, combining the fields of chemistry and finance.
-By the end, I’ll hope to have gained an insight into the future direction of battery research, as well as a development of my research skills.
+The Faraday Institution also places an unparalleled emphasis on collaboration of research between different groups and universities; something I was keen to be a part of!.
+The internship that I took part in with FutureCat and the Faraday Institution was an immensely insightful experience.
+I really enjoyed collaborating with researchers at the forefront of battery technology to explore brand-new avenues of research.
+The internship was flexible, so it was especially enjoyable tailoring the work to battery research that particularly interested me.